bclark86/clarklytics/README.md

 <!-- badges: end -->

-The goal of clarklytics is to …
+The goal of `clarklytics` is to make my life easier while I complete an MBA @ NYU Stern.
+As I collect functions for various coursework and side business analytics projects, I want to make the most commonly used available to me anywhere.

 ## Installation